arpg/NID-Pose-Estimation/README.md

 ```

 ### Requirement
-Opencv > 3.0
+Opencv >= 3.0
-Eigen > 3.3
+Eigen >= 3.1
 You have to use the G2O along with the code because NID jacobian estimation is written in the this G2O
 If you want to use GPU version, make sure you have CUDA > 8

+Test on Ubuntu 18.04, Opecv 3 pass
+Test on Ubuntu 20.04 , Opencv 4 failed
 ### Install
 ```
 git clone https://github.com/arpg/NID-Pose-Estimation.git